anilabhadatta/educative.io_scraper/README.md

       </div>
     - An index is `NOT` required in the URL's text file, Simply paste the URLs of the topic from which you want to start/resume scraping.
+    - Added new function to auto scraper
+         - Can automatically scrape Cloudlabs and Projects links added in text file.
+         - Select ModuleType [CLOUDLABS/PROJECTS/COURSE-PATH]
     - Added Manual Scraper Button (Used to scrap a specific topic opening in the browser)
          - Important: Disable Seleniumbase checkbox for this.
-         - Open the the browser using Login Account, Search for a topic in the open tab.
+         - Open the the browser using Login/Open Browser, Search for a topic in the opened tab.
          - AutoNext checkbox will work only with Manual Scraper.
 This will automatically scrape consecutive topics and will finish at the end of the topic of that specific course.
          - To stop, click on close browser.
-         - Cloudlabs can be scraped using this.
+         - Cloudlabs/Projects can be scraped using this.
-         - Change configuration as per topic type : "courseType" : "cloudLab" / "project" in selectors.json
+         - Change configuration as per topic type in UI field: ModuleType